godot-jolt/godot-jolt/README.md

 - Collision layers/masks behave like they did in Godot 3, meaning no asymmetrical collisions
 - Ray-casts will hit the back-faces of all shape types, not just concave polygons and height maps
 - Shape-casts should be more accurate, but their cost also scale with the cast distance
+- Shape margins are used, but are treated as an upper bound and scale with the shape's extents
 - Manipulating a body's shape(s) after it has entered a scene tree can be costly
 - Contact impulses are estimations and won't be accurate when colliding with multiple bodies
 - `HeightMapShape3D` only supports square height maps with dimensions that are power-of-two